Volunteering in China with Projects Abroad

 Animal Care Animal Care

-Volunteer in China’s most established giant panda conservation and research centre.
+Volunteer at a giant panda conservation and research centre.
 You will help by preparing food, cleaning out enclosures and observing their behaviour.

 Take part in an intensive stand-alone Mandarin language course or sign up for language tuition alongside your regular placement.